nodejs-loaders/nodejs-loaders/README.md

 Some loaders must be registered in a specific sequence:

 1. alias
-2. tsx
+1. tsx
-3. svgx
+1. svgx
-4. mismatched-format
+1. mismatched-format

 These don't need a specific registration sequence:

 * css-module
 * deno-npm-prefix
+* JSON5
+* JSONC
 * media
 * text
-* yaml
+* YAML

 ## Project-official loaders